Hans Reidar Holtermann: Military career

 After completing his general staff training Holtermann served as Chief of staff for the Inspector General of the Norwegian Army's Field artillery, achieving the rank of kaptein in 1930.
 He also saw service as a scout in the Norwegian Army Air Service.
 In 1937 he became a major and second in command of Artillery Regiment no. 3 in Trondheim.
 He held this position until the German invasion of Norway on 9 April 1940.

 Holtermann wrote several books on military topics, with Momenter for utarbeidelse av artilleriets ildplaner in 1930; Kamp om vasdrag in 1936; Lærebok i Norges krigshistorie in 1938, and finally the Civil Defence-related Enkelte synspunkter vedrørende nyordning av vårt sivilforsvar in 1958.

 Norwegian Campaign

 Mobilising A.R.3

 As the German Gruppe 2 broke through the Norwegian coastal forts defending Trondheim major Holtermann was ordered to take part in the mobilisation of Artillery Regiment no. 3 at Værnes.
 As the Germans advanced on this important army camp it became impossible to complete the mobilisation there and Holtermann sought out a new and more secure location to organize the troops.
-The choice fell on Ingstadkleiva Fort near the village of Hegra in Stjørdal – a fort placed in reserve in 1926, but still largely intact and defensible.
+The choice fell on Ingstadkleiva Fort near the village of Hegra in the Stjørdalen valley – a fort placed in reserve in 1926, but still largely intact and defensible.
 The mountain border fort was soon to become internationally known as Hegra Fortress.